Georg Maria Stenz: Activities as a missionary

-After his arrival in Shandong, Georg Stenz stayed in the headquarters of the Society of the Divine Word in Shandong to learn Chinese.
+After his arrival in Shandong, Georg Stenz first stayed in the headquarters of the Society of the Divine Word in Shandong to learn Chinese.
 At the time, the headquarters was located in the town of Puoli (郭里镇), about 30 km southeast of the city of Jining.
-He stayed there until early 1895, when he was sent to work as an assistant to Franz-Xavier Nies in the mission station at Jiaxiang (嘉祥镇), a town about 25 km to the west of Jining.
-In the autumn of 1896, Stenz was promoted to rector and took up his residence in the Zhang Jia Village (张家庄).
-His direct superior (dean) was Richard Henle.
+Stenz stayed there until early 1895, when he was sent to work as an assistant to Franz Xaver Nies in the mission station at Jiaxiang (嘉祥镇), a town about 25 km to the west of Jining.